-- Graduate 165,000 new physicians during the decade to offset abandonment of the profession; and improve their geographic distribution through the organization of training programs geared to the practice of medicine in rural and semiurban areas, the increase of salaries, and the improvement of certain working conditions in order to attract physicians to those areas. - Train in the countries that deem it convenient medical asistants to help the existing medical resources. - 3.
-Produce in each country the type of physician that local socioeconomic conditions demand.
+- Graduate 165,000 new physicians in the course of the decade to offset attrition; and improve their geographical distribution through the organization of training programs geared to the practice of medicine in rural and semi-urban areas, the increase of salaries, and the improvement of certain working conditions in order to attract physicians to those areas. - Train in the countries that deem it convenient medical assistants to help the existing medical resources.

+3. Each country to produce the type of physician that local socioeconomic conditions demand.